cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ### `noinit` modifier

-Can be used with the `export`, `external` or `remote` modifier, or without a storage modifier.
+Can be used with the `export`, `external`, `linked` or `remote` modifier, or without a storage modifier.
 This modifier cannot be used for declaring arrays or when the declared variable is assigned an initial value.

-The `noinit` modifier can be used for two purposes:
+The `noinit` modifier can be used with `export`, `external` or `remote` modifiers for two purposes:

 * To suppress the "uninitialized variable" warning for the declared variable.
 Uninitialized global variables retain the last value assigned to them in the last iteration of the program.
 * When used with the `cached` modifier, the initial value of the variable is not read from the external memory or remote processor at all; the variable only allows writing new values to the memory/processor.

 Cached `noinit` variables are useful for a sending side of a unidirectional communication between processors in situations where the variable is also read locally, and is read more often then it is written to.
 The variable is read without any performance penalty, but all the writes are automatically propagated to the external memory.

+When used with the `linked` modifier, the `noinit` modifier suppresses the "unsatisfied link" error or warning.
+This message is generated when no link specified in the schematic definition file matches the link name (either the literal or the symbolic one).
+This situation usually means that a block expected by the code is missing from the schematic.
+If the linked block is intentionally not included in the schematic (for example, to be provided by a player after the schematic is built in the game), use this modifier to suppress the message.

 ### `volatile` modifier